-Satellite Radio Electronic Serial Number (ESN): This 12 digit Satellite Serial Number is needed to activate, modify or track your satellite radio account.
+Satellite Radio Electronic Serial Number (ESN): This 12-digit Satellite Serial Number is needed to activate, modify or track your satellite radio account.
 You will need this number when communicating with SIRIUS.
 While in Satellite Radio mode, you can view this number on the radio display by pressing AUX and Preset 1 control simultaneously.

-Radio Display Condition Action Required ACQUIRING Radio requires more than two seconds to produce audio for the selected channel.
-No action required.
-This message should disappear shortly.
-SAT FAULT Internal module or system failure present.
-If this message does not clear within a short period of time, or with an ignition key cycle, your receiver may have a fault.
-See your authorized dealer for service.
-INVALID CHNL Channel no longer available.
-This previously available channel is no longer available.
-Tune to another channel.
-If the channel was one of your presets, you may choose another channel for that preset button.
-UNSUBSCRIBED Subscription not available for this channel.
-Contact SIRIUS at 1-888-539-7474 to subscribe to the channel, or tune to another channel.
-NO TEXT Artist information not available.
-Artist information not available at this time on this channel.
-The system is working properly.

-Radio Display Condition Action Required NO TEXT Song title information not available.
-Song title information not available at this time on this channel.
-The system is working properly.
-NO TEXT Category information not available.
-Category information not available at this time on this channel.
-The system is working properly.
-NO SIGNAL Loss of signal from the SIRIUS satellite or SIRIUS tower to the vehicle antenna.
-You are in a location that is blocking the SIRIUS signal (i.e., tunnel, under an overpass, dense foliage, etc).
-The system is working properly.
-When you move into an open area, the signal should return.
-UPDATING XX Update of channel programming in progress.
+Radio Display Condition Action Required

+ACQUIRING Radio requires more No action required.
+This

+than two seconds to message should disappear

+produce audio for shortly.

+the selected

+channel.

+SAT FAULT Internal module or If this message does not

+system failure clear within a short period

+present. of time, or with an ignition

+key cycle, your receiver

+may have a fault.
+See your

+authorized dealer for

+service.

+Radio Display Condition Action Required

+INVALID CHNL Channel no longer This previously available

+available. channel is no longer

+available.
+Tune to another

+channel.
+If the channel

+was one of your presets,

+you may choose another

+channel for that preset

+button.

+UNSUBSCRIBED Subscription not Contact SIRIUS at

+available for this 1-888-539-7474 to

+channel. subscribe to the channel,

+or tune to another

+channel.

+NO TEXT Artist information Artist information not

+not available. available at this time on

+this channel.
+The system is

+working properly.

+NO TEXT Song title Song title information not

+information not available at this time on

+available. this channel.
+The system is

+working properly.

+NO TEXT Category Category information not

+information not available at this time on

+available. this channel.
+The system is

+working properly.

+NO SIGNAL Loss of signal from You are in a location that

+the SIRIUS satellite is blocking the SIRIUS

+or SIRIUS tower to signal (i.e., tunnel, under

+the vehicle antenna. an overpass, dense foliage,

+etc).
+The system is

+working properly.
+When

+you move into an open

+area, the signal should

+return.

+Radio Display Condition Action Required UPDATING XX Update of channel programming in progress.
 The XX number indicates the % complete.
 No action required.
 The process should take no longer than one minute.
 CALL SIRIUS 1-888-539-7474 Satellite service has been deactivated by SIRIUS Satellite Radio.
 Call SIRIUS at 1-888-539-7474 to re-activate or resolve subscription issues.

-Radio Display Condition Action Required

-ANTENNA FAIL Internal failure or If this message does

-configuration failure not clear within a short

-to satellite radio period of time, or with

-antenna an ignition key cycle,

-your receiver may have

-a fault.
-See your

-authorized dealer for

-service.

-SUB UPDATE Satellite service No action required.
-The

-subscription has been process should take no

-updated by SIRIUS longer than one

-Satellite Radio minute.
+ANTENNA FAIL Internal failure or configuration failure to satellite radio antenna If this message does not clear within a short period of time, or with an ignition key cycle, your receiver may have a fault.
+See your authorized dealer for service.
+SUB UPDATE Satellite service subscription has been updated by SIRIUS Satellite Radio No action required.
+The process should take no longer than one minute.